Kida – Special Needs – Adopted!!!

 Milo James Thatch: Okay, Kida.
 I can remember that.” – Atlantis: The Lost Empire (2001)

 Kida is overall a laid back gal that doesn’t need much exercise (outside of her bouncies) and she does a wonderful job at self-entertaining with toys.
-She goes to the dog park about once a week, where she loves to sit by the people on the benches and soak up all the attention they give her!
+She goes to the dog park about three times a week, where she loves to sit by the people on the benches and soak up all the attention they give her!

 So what makes Kida so very special?
 She has a rare genetic storage disease.
 This is a metabolic disorder for which there are no cures, treatments, or therapies and is progressively degenerative.
 Essentially her body on a cellular level lacks the ability to recycle and regenerate cells in her central nervous system (brain and spine).
 She is currently clumsy, slow to learn new tasks, and at times is easily confused.
 As she gets older her symptoms will worsen and she may even develop seizures.
 Dogs who suffer from storage diseases often need their family to make a quality of life decision once their symptoms become too much.
 Kida currently is doing well, is happy and enthusiastic, and LOVES life.
 But every pup with a storage disease progresses at a different rate and we don’t know how long, or short, Kida may have.
 We hope she has years of bouncies ahead of her of course and that’s why we are seeking out a very special family for her.
 But we (nor the vets) can promise anything more than day by day Kida is happy.
 Leashes currently confuse Kida and she is struggling to learn to walk on one so her ideal family will have a fenced yard for her to safely potty and play in.
 Since Kida is prone to being uncoordinated and this will only increase with time she needs a home free of stairs or where stairs can be easily blocked with gates so she is not a danger to herself.
 A family member should also be capable of lifting and carrying her when she becomes confused or falls.